 The official UK base rate is currently set at 0.1% (Apr 2021).
 A good Hampton remortgage solicitor will complete the conveyancing process quickly and get you into your new rate.

-Conveyancing solicitors on the panel for all major lenders - so no matter whether you are changing to a fixed-rate mortgage with Birmingham Midshires or to a repayment mortgage with the Barnsley Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are changing to a fixed-rate mortgage with Birmingham Midshires or to a repayment mortgage with the Barnsley Building Society, a remortgage specialist can help.